WebSourceGroup/SEO-Booster-Rocket/readme.txt

 Please be aware that we're interested in your feedback so we can deliver you the best, and most useful, plugin possible.

+All product names, logos, and brands are property of their respective owners.
+All company, product and service names used in this website are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement.

+The Software Is Provided "As Is", Without Warranty Of Any Kind, Express Or Implied, Including But Not Limited To The Warranties Of Merchantability, Fitness For A Particular Purpose And Noninfringement.

 == Installation ==

 = Traditional Option =

 Installation Instructions:
 1) Download the plugin and unzip it.
-2) Put the ‘search-everything’ directory into your wp-content/plugins/ directory.
+2) Put the ‘SEO-Booster-Rocket’ directory into your wp-content/plugins/ directory.
 3) Go to the Plugins page in your WordPress Administration area and click ‘Activate’ next to Search Everything.
 4) Go to the Settings > Search Everything and configure it.
 5) That’s it.
 Enjoy searching.